Zoraya E. Lee-Hamlin

 - As the marketing consultant for Beauty and the Beach Run for Women TM, a 5-mile run race along the NJ Shore, Zoraya increased its sponsorship revenues and doubled the number of registered runners (300 to 600) in her first year with the group.

 Zoraya has served as a member of the Board of Directors for La Casa de Don Pedro since 1995, and was its first woman to serve as Board President since La Casa’s founding in 1974.
-She was in that role for 10 years (2002-2012).
+She was in that role for 10 years from 2002 to 2012.
 La Casa is the largest community development corporation serving the Latino population in New Jersey and serves as a model for many other community development corporations.
 Currently, she is a member of its Resource Development Committee as well as a Board Member.

 Zoraya is a graduate of Rutgers Business School and earned a Master’s Degree in Business Administration in May of 1993.
 While at business school, she was the Treasurer for the Rutgers Hispanic MBA Association and Director of Speaker Selection for the Rutgers Black MBA Association.
 She has served on the Board of the National Gathering for Social Entrepreneurs (now known as The Social Enterprise Alliance), the Essex County Workforce Investment Board, and the Newark Mayor’s Office of Employment & Training Board.

 Zoraya hails from Monmouth County, NJ, but has been an Essex County resident for over 30 years.
 In her spare time, she enjoys family activities with her two children, Ray, Jr. and Asia, and golfing with her husband of 29 years, Raymond L. Hamlin, Esq.